 I am drawn to feelings of existential angst.
 As an artist who spends a lot of time in her head, I frequently find myself diving inwards into my own interiority- swimming with self-doubt and occasional bouts of grandiosity.
 Entertained by the drama, I use these feelings as points of departure and as source material for my art.
 I search to give them shape, physical substance, and identity.
 The results are biomorphic forms that exist somewhere between abstraction and representation.

-I sketch forms in 2 dimensions then hand build with clay in 3 dimensions- sometimes staying close to the initial sketches and other times working organically, letting the form take on a direction of its own.
-I often sew thread into the hardened clay forms and play with its ability to express tension in order to communicate feelings of existential anxieties.
-The thread acts as emotional fibers that pull tight and bind the forms to themselves while acting as drawn lines in space.
+I sketch forms in 2 dimensions then hand build with clay or plaster in 3 dimensions- sometimes staying close to the initial sketches and other times working organically, letting the form take on a direction of its own.
+I often sew thread into the hardened forms and play with its ability to express tension.
+The thread acts as drawn lines in space while also acting as emotional fibers that pull tight, flail around, or weigh heavy.

 Thinking about architecture as a metaphor for the mind, I make site-specific installations in intimate interior spaces like a kitchen or a closet and incorporate my forms into its nooks and crannies.
 I like thinking about dormant feelings in relation to hidden spaces and meandering minds in relation to maze-like architecture.
 If one were to step into someone’s subconscious, what might it look like?
 If one were to open the door into a secret corner of a mind, memory, or dream- what might be there?
 With thoughts like these, I go back and forth between the familiar and the surreal.